Francescolatorre/audio_summarizer/README.md

 - The application will transcribe the audio and generate a summary
 - Both the transcript and summary will be displayed in the console
 - The audio recording is saved to a file with a timestamp
+- Transcripts and summaries are saved as Markdown files

 ## Notes

 - This application requires a working microphone and internet connection
 - The quality of transcription and summary depends on audio quality
 - OpenAI API usage will incur costs based on your OpenAI account
+- Ensure the `.env` file is correctly configured for API access

 ## License